Thermally activated nature of synchro-Shockley dislocations in Laves phases

-In addition to the differences in energy barriers of thermally activated steps, the transition processes of the motion of partial I and II show different stress responses (see Figure \ref{fig2} and \ref{fig3}).
-A cross-over of partial I and II glide-dominant regimes is thus expected as the temperature and/or stress level changes.
-For a high enough applied shear stress, partial II is expected to have a higher mobility than partial I at intermediate temperature.
-It is so because the non-sequential shuffling becomes the rate-limiting step of partial II, which exhibits a lower activation energy than the thermally activated steps of partial I. At low-stress levels but high temperatures, partial I should be more mobile than partial II.
-In fact, the thermal fluctuation can assist the motion of partial I by overcoming the barriers of thermally activated steps, but not the motion of partial II, where the shear straining as an athermal process brings the highest energy difference among all transition processes.
+In addition to the differences in energy barriers of thermally activated steps, the transition processes of the motion of partial~I and II show different stress responses (Figure \ref{fig2} and \ref{fig3}).
+A cross-over of partial~I and II glide-dominant regimes is thus expected as the temperature and/or stress level changes.
+For a high enough applied shear stress, partial~II is expected to have a higher mobility than partial~I at intermediate temperature.
+It is so because the non-sequential shuffling becomes the RLS of partial~II, which exhibits a lower activation energy than the thermally activated steps of partial~I. At low-stress levels but high temperatures, partial~I should be more mobile than partial~II.
+In fact, the thermal fluctuation can assist the motion of partial~I by overcoming the barriers of thermally activated steps, but not the motion of partial~II, where the shear straining as an athermal process brings the highest energy difference among all transition processes.
 At low temperatures when thermal fluctuations are not sufficient in activating synchro-Shockley dislocations, dislocation glide between triple and kagom\'e layers is expected to be the dominant dislocation event at high-stress levels.

 The overall activation volume for the motion of synchro-Shockley dislocations consists of a shear-insensitive component, i.e., the volume for the short-range shuffling of small atoms in the triple-layer, and a shear-sensitive component obtained from the variation of activation energy versus applied stress.
-For partial I in this work, the activation volume of the shear-sensitive thermally activated event on the MEP is close to 2$b^3$.
+For partial~I in this work, the activation volume of the shear-sensitive thermally activated event on the MEP is close to 2$b^3$.
 The activation volume for the shear-insensitive event is suspected to be similar.
-Therefore, an estimation of the activation volume of kink-pair nucleation with a few $b^3$ is reasonable and correlates well with the experimental estimations on C14 CaMg\textsubscript{2} ($\Omega < 15 b^3$, based on the experimental data obtained from micropillar compression tests \cite{freund2021plastic, zehnder2019plastic}) and other Laves phases \cite{kazantzis2007mechanical,kazantzis2008self,ohba1989high,saka1993plasticity}.
+Therefore, an estimation of the activation volume of kink-pair nucleation with a few $b^3$ is reasonable and correlates well with the experimental estimations on C14 CaMg\textsubscript{2} ($\Omega < 15 b^3$, based on the experimental data obtained from micropillar compression tests \cite{freund2021plastic, zehnder2019plastic}) and other Laves phases \cite{kazantzis2007mechanical,kazantzis2008self,ohba1989high,saka1993plasticity}, where synchro-Shockley dislocations were believed to be the main carriers of plasticity.